PetrNikolas/awesome-libraries-resources/README.md

 # Awesome Libraries and Resources
-Awesome js/css libraries and resources for web development.
+Awesome js/css and other libraries and resources for web development.

 ## JS and CSS Libraries and Resources